Maintenance

 1. At the login screen note the URL to remotely manage the server, ex: https://myorg.filwave.net:10000

-• If there is no IP address specified because DHCP is not available on the subnet for your FileWave Linux Appliance, login with the username "root" with password "filewave".
+• If there is no IP address specified because DHCP is not available on the subnet for your FileWave Linux Appliance, login with the username "fwadmin" with password "filewave".
+Note that older appliances used a username of "root" but sine 15.5.0 this has not been the case

 • Run "nmtui" at the command prompt to launch the Network Manager Text UI so you can configure the networking for the FileWave VM appliance.
 You'll need to reload the IP stack with "service network restart".
 Skip the network configuration steps later in the Webmin.

-2. Browse to this URL and log in with username "root" and password "filewave".
+2. Browse to this URL and log in with username "fwadmin" and password "filewave".
 We will change this password later.

 3. Browse to Hardware > System Time on the left, pick the Change timezone tab on the right, pick your time zone and click Save.
 North American time zones all start with "America".